reciperium/temporis/README.md

 A pomodoro application can help you switch between focus mode, where you can explore a single idea in depth, and diffusion mode, where you can let your mind wonder around, and subconsciously explore other ideas, avoiding the [Einstellung effect](https://en.wikipedia.org/wiki/Einstellung_effect).
-On top of that, clear breaks give you space to stretch, move and hydrate.
+Furthermore, clear breaks give you space to stretch, move and hydrate.

 The app tries to consolidate nice features from different pomodoro apps, into a single one, with the style of the host operating system.